raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

 Some people may have youth work or technical skills you want in your Dojo, others can help with Dojo admin tasks to help free up technical mentors.
-Even if they may not be able to mentor at the Dojo themselves, it’s a great way to spread the word.
-Are there people with the skills you need at their places of work?
+Even if the person you're talking to is not able to mentor at the Dojo themselves, it’s a great way to spread the word: are there people with the skills you need at their places of work?

 --- collapse ---